 The best printer under $100 that we've tested is the Canon PIXMA MG3620.
 This inkjet model has a fairly small, compact design that doesn't take up too much space on a desk.
 The ink cartridges and paper jams are reasonably accessible.
 Although it has a flatbed scanner, it doesn't have an automatic document feeder, so each page of a scan needs to be done by hand, but this shouldn't be a problem if you don't scan multi-paged documents often.

 It has a great cost-per-print with reasonably priced ink.
-Black-only text and color documents take quite long to print, but photos come out fairly quickly.
+Black-only text and color documents take quite a long time to print, but photos come out fairly quickly.
 The photo printing quality is pretty good, and although there's a bit of banding, photos are still quite detailed.
-Colors are a little inaccurate and tend to be oversaturated and deep, but this shouldn't be fine for casual color printing.
-Although it doesn't have a Bluetooth option, its connectivity options allow you to connect to it via Wi-Fi, USB, Apple AirPrint, and Mopria Print.
+Colors are a little inaccurate and tend to be oversaturated, but this should be fine for casual color printing.
+Although it doesn't have Bluetooth support, its connectivity options allow you to connect to it via Wi-Fi and USB, and it also supports Apple AirPrint and Mopria Print Service.

-A better performing but harder-to-find inkjet printer than the Canon PIXMA MG3620 is the Canon PIXMA TR7520.
+The Canon PIXMA TR7520 is a better performing but harder-to-find inkjet printer.
 While it's currently much higher than the price limit of this article, this is likely due to limited stock and increased demand since the regular price is normally under that.
-Although it's currently out of stock at many stores and can't scan thick documents or books, its color accuracy and other scanner features are superior.
+Although it's currently out of stock at many stores and can't scan thick documents or books, its color accuracy and other scanner features are superior than the Canon PIXMA MG3620.
 It has an automatic document feeder, which makes scanning multi-page documents much quicker and easier.
-Their costs-per-print are almost identical, but photo and color printing is cheaper for the MG3620, although its color cartridge is more expensive.
+Their costs-per-print are almost identical, but photo and color printing is cheaper for the MG3620, but its color cartridge is more expensive.
 Although its black-only page yield is lower, its color page yield is better, and its connectivity options include Bluetooth and Wi-Fi direct.

 If you need a printer that's easier to find and need to scan thick documents often, check out the MG3620.
 If you want something with superior scanner features and color accuracy and you happen to find it in stock at its regular price, get the TR7520.

 The best printer under $100 for photos we've tested is the Canon PIXMA TR4520.
 It's a relatively compact model that shouldn't take up much space in a small office or dorm room.
-If you want something to print nice photos on, this is a good option thanks to its impressive photo quality and decent color reproduction.
-It's compatible with the Canon PRINT Inkjet/SELPHY app which lets you print, scan, copy, and perform maintenance tasks directly from your mobile device.
+If you want something to print nice photos with, this is a good option thanks to its impressive photo quality and decent color accuracy.
+It's compatible with the Canon PRINT Inkjet/SELPHY app, which lets you print, scan, copy, and perform maintenance tasks directly from your mobile device.

 It has great scanner features.
-It has a flatbed with good scan resolution and color depth, along with a sheetfed to help you scan multi-page documents automatically.
-Although it can't perform duplex scanning, it may not be a deal-breaker if you don't need to scan large, double-sided documents often.
+It has a flatbed with good scan resolution and color depth, along with a sheetfed to automatically scan multi-page documents.
+Although it can't perform duplex scanning, this may not be a deal-breaker if you don't need to scan large, double-sided documents often.
 Its input tray has a slider to adjust to the most common paper sizes.
-It has decent connectivity options, letting you print via Ethernet, USB, Wi-Fi, AirPrint, and Mopria Print.
+It has decent connectivity options, letting you print via Ethernet, USB, Wi-Fi, Apple AirPrint, and Mopria Print Service.

-Unfortunately, it has a poor page yield, so you'll have to replace the cartridges often for both color and black ink.
+Unfortunately, it has a poor page yield, so you may need to replace the cartridges often for both color and black ink.
 This causes the cost-per-print to be quite high, as the costs quickly add up in the long term.
 It's also disappointingly slow at printing documents, so it isn't the most ideal option if you're trying to work fast.
 Nevertheless, this is a great printer if you only expect to print photos occasionally and you want to save money.